*Our Golden Retriever tour guide, Sawyer, has taken over the blog this week. Please enjoy his fun take on our recent visit to Culross.

 Even though it was a warm day, there was a lovely breeze to help keep us cool.
 It also made the grass look like it was dancing in the wind.
 Finn and I decided to join in and hop along in the tall grass.
 You humans are really missing out on such experiences.
 We had so much fun jumping, running, and exploring all the scents and sites- we were living our best lives that day!

 Eventually we came to the kirkyard ruins, and what a fascinating site to take in.
-I have special permission from the City Council to go in Greyfriars Kirkyard on our Edinburgh walking tours.
+I go into Greyfriars Kirkyard on our Edinburgh walking tours.
 Therefore, I have extensive experience in kirkyards and understand that I must be on my best behaviour.
 On the West Kirk grounds, I remained on lead next to Dad and only went off briefly for some quick photos.

 Mom let us know that this used to be the pre-Reformation parish church of Culross, but it was already in ruins by the 1600s.
 There were graves dated from the 16th – present century.
 Within the ruins of the Kirk itself, there were intriguing details that Mom and Dad pointed out.
 We saw engravings on the walls of a fleur-de-lis, swords, shield, and keys.
-Here are some of our favourite pictures from the West Kirk ruins:
+Here are some of our favourite pictures from the West Kirk ruins you can scroll through:

 After our trek back into the town centre, my human family decided to get some ice cream from the Nelson’s ice cream truck.
 I heard them say that they make it themselves and it looked quite delicious.
 They even have a dairy-free sorbet option for those who need it.
 Finn and I looked at the ice cream longingly but were promised dog treats when we got home.